High School Course Selection and Activities

 One of the most important factors colleges consider in admission is the “rigor” of the high school curriculum – that is, the difficulty level of the student’s courses.
 We will help you pick classes that will be a good fit for your abilities and interests.
 (Of course, your high school guidance counselor and teachers are also good sources of information about the courses available at your school.)

-In addition, we will review your extracurricular activities with you (e.g., clubs, sports, hobbies, jobs).
+In addition, we will review your extracurricular activities (e.g., clubs, sports, hobbies, jobs).
 Do they make the most of your skills and interests?
-We encourage you to pursue activities you care about, but to do so in a focused and planned way.
+We encourage you to pursue activities you care about, and to do so in a focused way that highlights what you have to offer.

 TCC will help students select a compelling topic and craft an essay that will stand out to a college admissions committee.
 This component of the application is often weighted heavily; it’s important that the essay clearly, powerfully portray who you are.